telerik/winforms-docs/gridview/hierarchical-grid/load-on-demand-hierarchy.md

-1. Load the data on demand for an expanded parent row by using the RowSourceNeeded event:
+4\.
+Load the data on demand for an expanded parent row by using the RowSourceNeeded event:

 >important You should make sure that there is a relation between the tables in the dataset.
-In the bellow example the relation name is
-                "ProductModel_Product" and the relation is between the ProductModelID field in both tables.
+In the bellow example the relation name is "ProductModel_Product" and the relation is between the ProductModelID field in both tables.
->
-#_[C#] Handling RowSourceNeeded event_

 {{source=..\SamplesCS\GridView\HierarchicalGrid\LoadOnDemandHierarchy.cs region=handlingRowSourceNeeded}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\LoadOnDemandHierarchy.vb region=handlingRowSourceNeeded}}